ste616/atca-training/src/apps/nspd/README.md

 `nspd` shares many of the display qualities as `spd`, so as to ensure that if you're familiar with examining `nspd` you'll be at ease with `spd` when you're actually in control of the telescope.

+There are some differences however, in order to make it clearer what is being displayed.
+For example, there is an area at the top of the display which shows the time label for the data being shown, some environmental data, and the system temperatures.

 ### Interactive commands